PRINT PAGERoy BlackSenior Partner

 Obtained probation at sentencing, which resulted in possibly the shortest term of federal probation ever imposed, for Mary Estelle Curran, an elderly widow charged in one of the largest offshore bank account tax cases for failing to pay taxes and disclose $43 million held in accounts at UBS and LGT in Switzerland.
 At sentencing in United States District Court for the Southern District of Florida Ms. Curran was sentenced to probation, which was immediately terminated, resulting in five seconds of federal probation.

-Working with partner Maria Neyra, conducted an internal investigation of a vending machine company entangled in a nation-wide operation against business opportunities and presented findings to the U.S. Department of Justice’s Consumer Branch Division which resulted in a resolution for the successor company and the extrication of certain officers, who were not amongst the 22 defendants charged with mail fraud and wire fraud offenses in three separate cases filed in the E.D. of New York.
+- Working with partner Maria Neyra, conducted an internal investigation of a vending machine company entangled in a nationwide multi-agency operation against business opportunities.
+Presented findings to the U.S. Department of Justice’s Consumer Branch Division, which resulted in a resolution of the case for the successor company and the non-prosecution of our individual client.

 Mr. Black served as a public defender in Miami-Dade County prior to entering private practice.
 During his five years as a public defender, he represented hundreds of indigent defendants in felony and capital cases.